-Class of asset Year ended 31 March 2023 Year ended 31 March 2022 Plant and equipment (including Computers) 2-6 years 2-6 years Office equipments 5 years 5 years Furniture and fixtures 10 years 10 years Leasehold Premises Over the period of lease Over the period of lease Vehicles 4 years 4 years
+Class of asset Estimated Useful Life

+Plant and equipment (including computers) 2-6 years

+Office equipments 5 years

+Furniture and fixtures 10 years

+Leasehold Premises Over the period of lease

+Vehicles 4 years

 Depreciation methods, useful lives are reviewed at each financial year-end and adjusted if appropriate.
-The effect of change in estimate of useful life is accounted on prospective basis
+The effect of change in estimate of useful life is accounted on prospective basis.